Owning a firearm tailormade to fit you is perfection - but is English best, asks Liam Stokes

 Yet this doesn’t entirely answer the question because you don’t have to pay six figures to achieve fully bespoke shooting; you don’t even have to stretch to five figures.
 A fully bespoke, truly one-of-a-kind gun can be made to your specifications for just under £8,000 by Grulla Armas, which has been making fine guns in Spain’s Basque country for 80 years.

-At this point things can get a little confusing, because there are different degrees of bespoke.
+There are also different degrees of bespoke.
 A Grulla can cost you up to £25,000, depending on what extent you would like your gun to be personalised.
 Think of it as the difference between ordering a handmade suit made-to-measure and ordering a suit that is fully tailored.

-Purdey’s Jonathan Irby explained exactly how far it is possible to take the quest for personalisation, and why it costs as much as an Audi R8.
+Purdey explained exactly how far it is possible to take the quest for personalisation, and why the company’s guns costs so much.

-Steven Horton thinks he knows why.
-He says that where once there was stigma attached to any gun that wasn’t English, now people are more likely to take a global outlook and seek out the best in the world, free of the assumption that the best must be British.
+A spokesperson for Horton explains that where once there was stigma attached to any gun that wasn’t English, now people are more likely to take a global outlook and seek out the best in the world, free of the assumption that the best must be British.
 He argues that today the best, or at least the most innovative, is found abroad.

-He attributes this to the unparalleled training available to young gunsmiths on the Continent, in the gunmaking schools of St-Etienne, Ferlach and Liège.
-He explains that where our gunmaking apprentices are steeped in the traditional methods of building our traditional guns — and often only trained in one element such as stocking or barrel-making — a continental gunmaker’s education is more comprehensive and encourages problem solving.
+Horton attributes this to the unparalleled training available to young gunsmiths on the Continent, in the gunmaking schools of St-Etienne, Ferlach and Liège.
+Where our gunmaking apprentices are steeped in the traditional methods of building our traditional guns — and often only trained in one element such as stocking or barrel-making — a continental gunmaker’s education is more comprehensive and encourages problem solving.

 English shotguns: Here, we go on a mission to find an English shotgun, in excellent condition, at a reasonable price.